 No offense, your pajamas must be very cozy.
 Yet, it’s not the best outfit to maintain productivity.
 Our mind is used to creating mental shortcuts for everything we do.
 This means you’re better off writing a report if you’re sitting at the desk, wearing a suit or a pair of favorite jeans because your mind is used to this kind of routine.

 For sure, a home office demands a more flexible routine.
 But if you manage to build this routine upon familiar work rituals, the success is near.
-For extra tips, check the read on setting up home routine here.

 The bottom line is working from home doesn’t mean working from bed.
 For the sake of your mental health and productivity, get a dedicated work space inside your home.
 And take off your pajamas.
 Your mind associates it with rest, so as long as you’re wearing it, the only result of your work will be a great sleep.